-The 2022 Annual Meeting of Shareholders (the "annual meeting") of First Western Financial, Inc. (the "Company") will be held on Wednesday, June 8, 2022, at 4:00 pm, Mountain Time, at First Western's corporate offices, located at 1900 Sixteenth Street, Suite 1200, Denver, Colorado 80202, for the following purposes:
+The 2023 Annual Meeting of Shareholders (the "annual meeting") of First Western Financial, Inc. (the "Company") will be held on Wednesday, June 7, 2023, at 4:00 pm, Mountain Time, at First Western's corporate offices, located at 1900 Sixteenth Street, Suite 1200, Denver, Colorado 80202, for the following purposes:

-- 1. To elect eleven directors to serve on the Company's Board of Directors until the Company's 2023 annual meeting of shareholders or each until their respective successor or successors are duly elected and qualified or until their earlier resignation or removal; - 2.
-To ratify the appointment of Crowe LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2022; and - 3.
-To transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof.
+- 1. to elect eleven directors to serve on the Company's Board of Directors until the Company's 2024 annual meeting of shareholders or each until their respective successor or successors are duly elected and qualified or until their earlier resignation or removal; - 2. to ratify the appointment of Crowe LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2023; and - 3. to transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof.

-Only shareholders of record at the close of business on April 13, 2022, the record date, will be entitled to receive notice of and to vote at the annual meeting.
+Only shareholders of record at the close of business on April 13, 2023, the record date, will be entitled to receive notice of and to vote at the annual meeting.
 For instructions on voting, please refer to the enclosed proxy card or voting information form.
 A list of shareholders entitled to vote at the annual meeting will be available for inspection by any shareholder at the principal office of the Company during ordinary business hours for a period of 10 days prior to the annual meeting.
-This list also will be available to shareholders at the annual meeting.